DA-VPC: Disturbance-Aware Visual Predictive Control Scheme of Docking Maneuvers for Autonomous Trolley Collection: Introduction

-To address the aforementioned challenges in trolley collection, we introduce a VS scheme for a docking system that operates solely on a monocular camera, without global localization in the world frame or inter-robot communication.
-To ensure robust perception, an active infrared (IR) marker array is equipped on the Leader robot, facilitating consistent and accurate visual feature extraction by the Follower robot.
-For the docking control of the Follower robot, a Nonlinear Model Predictive Control (NMPC) approach is designed that explicitly accounts for the nonholonomic motion constraints of the mobile base while ensuring FOV constraints.
-Within the Hybrid VS scheme, the optimization problem is constructed using depth and orientation measurement, and is augmented with an extended state observer that significantly enhances robustness against perceptual noise and dynamic disturbances.
-Extensive real-world experiments validate the precision of the proposed approach.
+To address the aforementioned challenges in trolley collection, this paper introduces a monocular vision-based docking system that operates without global localization or inter-robot communication.
+For robust perception, an active infrared (IR) marker array on the Leader robot enables consistent visual feature extraction by the Follower robot.
+We develop a holistic kinematic model that incorporates nonholonomic constraints and external disturbances, which serves as the foundation for a visual predictive control framework.
+This framework is augmented with an extended state observer to actively estimate and compensate for unmodeled dynamics.
+The high precision and robustness of the proposed system are conclusively validated through extensive real-world experiments.
 The main contributions of this paper are summarized as follows: \begin{itemize} \item We present a dual-robot system with specialized manipulators for trolley collection, featuring precise docking maneuvers based solely on monocular vision.
-Experiments across diverse real-world environments demonstrate the effectiveness and robustness of our system.
+An active IR marker array is designed as the visual feature, ensuring robust perception under variable lighting conditions.
+Experiments across diverse real-world environments demonstrate the effectiveness of our system.

-\item A Hybrid VS scheme is introduced to achieve docking maneuvers under the nonholonomic constraints.
-For state measurement, we design an active infrared marker array as the visual feature, ensuring robust perception under variable lighting conditions.
+\item To handle the disturbances during trolley transportation, an extended state observer is designed to treat the total system disturbance as an additional state for real-time estimation and compensation.

-\item To solve the VS problem in real-time while maintaining feature visibility, we propose an optimization-based visual predictive controller, incorporating an extended state observer for disturbance rejection. \end{itemize}
+\item Through kinematic modeling of the image-based visual servoing process for docking, a visual predictive control scheme is introduced to achieve precise maneuvers under nonholonomic constraints and FOV limitations, incorporating disturbance compensation to significantly enhance robustness. \end{itemize}